imgag/ClinCNV/doc/preliminary_steps.md

 Depending on your goal, you may want to extract:

-* on-target read coverage (has to be supported by on-target `.bed` file)
+* on-target read coverage (has to be supported by on-target `.bed` file, annotated with GC content - procedure for annotation will be described below)

-* off-target read coverage (has to be supported by off-target `.bed` file, generation of such file from on-target `.bed` file will be explained below)
+* off-target read coverage (has to be supported by off-target `.bed` file, generation of such file from on-target `.bed` file will be explained below, also has to be annotated with GC)

 * B-allele frequency files (for **somatic** framework)